harryhartanto/StreamFrame/README.md

 This application created with assumptions below:
  - Parent Task cannot change its status from DONE/COMPLETED into IN PROGRESS, hence the user can't unmark the checkbox at Parent Task level.
-   Reason : if able to change the status, what happened to its children if the Status of the parent is COMPLETED and unmark into DONE? which children need to update into IN PROGRESS?
+   Reason : because parent's status cannot revert from DONE into IN PROGRESS.
  - When you filtered to certain status, you still can see and unmark/mark the other's status.

 Thank You!